soham4abc/postman-docs/src/pages/docs/collaborating-in-postman/public-workspaces.md

 ## Sharing a public workspace

-You can share a Public workspace by sharing its URL directly.
-To access the public profile URL, navigate to Your Team, then click **View Team Settings**.
+You can share a public workspace by sharing its URL directly.
+To access the public profile URL, navigate to **Your Team**, then click **View Team Settings**.

 <img alt="Enable team profile" src="https://assets.postman.com/postman-docs/enable-team-profile.jpg" height="500px"/>